Ng'andu Peter Magande

-Ng'andu Peter Magande, an economist, served as the Minister of Finance and National Planning of the Republic of Zambia from 2003 to 2008.
-He served as a Member of Parliament for Chilanga Constituency from 2006 until 2010 and the Chairman of the MMD Party Committee on Economy and Finance.
+Ng'andu Peter Magande, was a Zambian politician and economist.
+He served as the Minister of Finance and National Planning of the Republic of Zambia from 2003 to 2008.
+He also served as a Member of Parliament for Chilanga Constituency from 2006 until 2010 and the Chairman of the MMD Party Committee on Economy and Finance.

-Magande was born July 5, 1947 in Namaila, in the Mazabuka district of the Southern Province in Zambia.
+Magande was born July 5, 1947, in Namaila, in the Mazabuka district of the Southern Province in Zambia.